Skip to Content

 General Information About Osteosarcoma and Malignant Fibrous Histiocytoma (MFH) of Bone

-Added Bernthal et al. as reference 2 and level of evidence 1iiA.
+Added Meyers et al. as reference 27.

 Localized Osteosarcoma and MFH of Bone

-Recurrent Osteosarcoma and MFH of Bone
+Osteosarcoma and MFH of Bone With Metastatic Disease at Diagnosis

 This summary is written and maintained by the PDQ Pediatric Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ NCI's Comprehensive Cancer Database pages.